CollectivED: The Centre for Mentoring, Coaching and Professional Learning

 CollectivED can offer opportunities for practice development in mentoring, coaching, lesson study or aligned practices through bespoke CPD.
 Current CPD projects include CollectivED Carnegie Teacher Researcher partnerships, an Advanced Mentor Development programme, and bespoke consultancy.

 National Coaching and Mentoring in Education Research network

-CollectivEd will co-ordinate the national Coaching and Mentoring in Education Research network.
-This network will bring together Doctoral and Masters students, and researchers working in this field.
+CollectivEd co-ordinates the national Coaching and Mentoring in Education Research network.
+This network brings together Doctoral and Masters students, and researchers working in this field.
 It is being co-led by Professor Rachel Lofthouse and Professor Christian van Nieuwerburgh, Professor of Coaching and Positive Psychology, College of Applied Health and Communities, University of East London.